CoolBitX-Technology/coolwallet-signing-tools/script-generator/README.md

 #### UTXO: BTC

-In the Coolwallet signing design, developers only need to design the output script.
+In the CoolWallet signing design, developers only need to design the output script.
 But the argument needs to provide input & output argument.

 **Input(utxo) Argument**